robinfire110/NoGS/README.md

  Chrome Extension that ensures you are connected to a VPN before going to blocked sites.

 # Why?
- A friend of mine kept forgetting to connect a VPN before going to less than shady websites (I don't ask questions, I just write programs) to ensure the school network doesn't track where he is going.
+ A friend of mine kept forgetting to connect a VPN before going to certain websites (I don't ask questions, I just write programs) to ensure the school network doesn't track where he is going.
 He asked if there was a way to block going to particular sites unless you are using a VPN, I looked around and couldn't find anything so I decided to write this Chrome Extension.

 # How?
  It's fairly simple.
 The user lists out the sites they want to be blocked by clicking on the icon in the extensions menu.
 On every new request, the extension will check if the site the user is attempting to connect to is on the list.
 If so, it will check their IP and see if the data from that IP is what it expects.
 If not, it will simply redirect to another page to remind the user to turn on a VPN.